 - In certain emergency cases

-Temporary pause of obrt can be done at nadležni ured za registriranje obrta (competent office for registration of trades) nearest to sjedište (headquarters).
-Here is the list of all of them classified by counties.
+A temporary pause of obrt can be done at Nadležni ured za registriranje obrta nearest to sjedište.
+Here is the list of all of them classified by county.

-Pause can be requested for the headquarters or other location of the trade.
+Pause can be requested for the headquarters or other locations of the trade.